 New Jersey is home to a robust network of incubators, accelerators and co-working spaces to support the development of start-up and early-stage technology companies.
 Here are just a few:

-B. Enterprise Development Center (EDC) at NJ Institute of Technology (NJIT): Located on the campus of one of the country’s premier tech universities, EDC is just minutes from Manhattan.
-The facility offers technology and life sciences start-ups access to University resources, mentors and other programming.
-Its Soft Landings designation makes it an ideal launch pad for foreign start-up businesses.
+C. Enterprise Development Center (EDC) at NJ Institute of Technology (NJIT): EDC is home to more than 90 technology and life-science start-ups.
+Located on the campus of the New Jersey Institute of Technology (NJIT) in Newark, EDC companies have access to NJIT facilities, researchers, mentors, student interns and programming to help grow their business.
+Its Soft Landings International Incubator designation makes it an ideal launch pad for foreign businesses.

-C. Institute for Life Science Entrepreneurship (ILSE): Launched in January 2015, ILSE is housed in the state-of-the-art STEM building at the New Jersey Center for Science Technology & Mathematics at Kean University in Union.
-ILSE gives early-stage life sciences companies access to laboratory suites and a broad array of analytical and research instrumentation.
+D. Institute for Life Science Entrepreneurship (ILSE): ILSE is housed in the state-of-the-art STEM building at the New Jersey Center for Science Technology & Mathematics at Kean University in Union.
+The incubator gives early-stage life sciences companies access to laboratory suites and a broad array of analytical and research instrumentation.

 E. Newark Venture Partners Accelerator: This state-of-the-art 25,000-square-foot accelerator workspace in Newark offers rent-free space, lightning-fast Wi-Fi and ultra-high bandwidth.
 Companies selected for residence also have access to early-stage funding, mentoring from Audible and Rutgers University Business School staff and a location that’s just an 18-minute train ride from Manhattan.